TheOfferHaus/theofferhaus/README.md

 7. Check prisma studio to see if a token was added to your DB (contact coopnissa if it wasn't)

 You only have to do the above a single time, it should refresh automatically afterwards.

+## THINGS TO DO EVERY TIME YOU START UP THE APP:
+1. Steps 1-7 of Adding localtunnel URL to Typeform Webhook in Order to Receive the Response Data

+## THINGS TO DO EVERY TIME YOU RUN `npm run migrate:reset`
+0. Restart app with `npm run dev`
+1. Steps 3-7 of Setting Up Docusign